WCGA-Murdoch/Database-Tutorials/jbrowse.md

-# I. Oat genome browser tutotials
+# I. Oat genome browser tutorials

 ### 1. The genome browsers can be accessed using the following link